 Metro (51), 53, 54

-This is the old metro line (Eastline), starting at Station Amsterdam Centraal, and going to Amsterdam-Southeast (Bijlmer, Amsterdam Zuid-Oost).
+This is the old metro line (Eastline), starting at Centraal Station, and going to Amsterdam-Southeast (Bijlmer, Amsterdam Zuid-Oost).
 You can still take all 3 metros and transfer to tram 1, 7, 19 just outside metro stop Weesperplein.
 Get off at tram stop Spiegelgracht.
 From the tram stop it’s a 5 minutes walk to the Moco Museum.

 Tram 1, 7, 19